reynaldtan822-svg/ReynaldFile/README.md

-# ReynaldFile, Jesus Christ is King
+# ReynaldFile, Jesus Christ is King of Kings